jkotra/jkotra.github.io/content/posts/eclipse-essentials.md

 | [archive.org mirror](https://web.archive.org/web/20220318170730/https://www.tabnine.com/blog/top-eclipse-ide-themes/)

 {{% notice tip %}}
-If you are using Linux and especially Gnome DE, the dark theme of the eclipse while the system is using a light variant theme seems broken. one way to mitigate this is to use the `GTK_THEME` env. variable to force eclipse to use a dark theme for its components.
+If you are using Linux and especially Gnome DE, the dark theme of the eclipse while the system is using a light variant theme seems broken. one way to mitigate this is to use the `GTK_THEME` environment variable to force eclipse to use a dark theme for its components.

 `GTK_THEME=Adwaita:dark ./eclipse`
 {{% /notice %}}